smeisegeier/pandas-plots/README.md

 - `txt` includes some text based utilities
   - `wrap` formats strings or lists to a given width to fit nicely on the screen

+> note: theming can be controlled through all functions by setting the environment variable `THEME` to either light or dark

 ## more examples